nimbustwothousand/MERN-blue-shade/README.md

 # Blue Shade
 A full-stack ecommerce site based on a randomly-generated prompt from [http://goodbrief.io/](http://goodbrief.io/).
+The goal of this project is to showcase a fullstack build using my most comfortable tech stack, for my portfolio.
+This project will have an admin backend with authentication and reauthentication, and will allow the user to add/edit/delete content from the website.

 ## Technologies
 * Backend: